 Generally, tax returns and return information are confidential, as required by section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your tax return to others described in the Code.
 For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
-We may also disclose this information to other countries under a tax treaty, or to Federal and state agencies to enforce Federal nontax criminal laws and to combat terrorism.
+We may also disclose this information to other countries under a tax treaty, or to federal and state agencies to enforce federal nontax criminal laws and to combat terrorism.

-The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping, 6 hr., 55 min.; Learning about the law or the form, 35 min.; and Preparing and sending the form to the IRS, 43 min.
-If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Tax Products Coordinating Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
+The time needed to complete and file Form 945 will vary depending on individual circumstances.
+The estimated average time is: Recordkeeping, 7 hr., 9 min.; Learning about the law or the form, 47 min.; and Preparing and sending the form to the IRS, 56 min.
+If you have comments concerning the accuracy of these time estimates or suggestions for making Form 945 simpler, we would be happy to hear from you.
+You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
+NW, Washington, DC 20224.
 Do not send Form 945 to this address.
 Instead, see Where to file on page 1.